Tuition and Fees: Academic Year 2022-2023

-Flex Dollars: Dining Plans that include Flex dollars will be credited to the student’s GOCard for use at various on-campus dining facilities.
+Flex Dollars: All meal plans include Flex dollars, which will be credited to the student’s GOCard for use at various on-campus dining facilities.
 For a list of on-campus dining facilities that accept Flex dollars, visit Hoya Eats.
-It is important to remember that flex dollars are not refundable, or exchangeable, at all.
-Flex dollars must be used within each semester, and do not roll over between semesters.
+It is important to remember that Flex dollars are not refundable or exchangeable.
+Flex dollars must be used within each academic year and do not roll over from year to year.

-Refunds/Changes: Dining Plan participants will be allowed to change or cancel their plan within the first two weeks of each semester (as outlined in the Dining Plan Policies for Georgetown).
-All refunds and changes are subject to a pro-rated charge, which is based on the number of days enrolled in the weekly meal plan, or the amount of meals used in the block plan.
+Refunds/Changes: Meal plan participants will be allowed to change or cancel their plan within the first two weeks of each semester (as outlined in the Dining Plan Policies for Georgetown).
+All refunds and changes are subject to a prorated charge, which is based on the number of days enrolled in the meal plan.